haoyu-he/maui/README.md

 ### Evaluating the attack performance

 `eval_baseline.py` can provide the all the evaluations from the paper.
-The command to run it is similar to running the attack, where you need to specify the dataset, model and the attack type.
+The command to run it is similar to running the attack, where you need to specify the dataset, model and the attack.
 Additionally, you can specify `topk` for precision and recall.

 `eval_k.py` can provide precisions and recalls at different `topk`.